 Dessert was a Lola Pinot Noir poached pear topped with delectable chocolate sauce, whipped cream, and fried mint leaf.
 I practically licked the bowl to get all the incredible chocolate sauce.
 The Kung Fu Girl Riesling finished the night.

-What To Order: Shrimp and grits or the seafood paella from the dinner menu.
+What To Order: Shrimp and grits or the fresh seafood paella from the dinner menu.